 Circles have a free sense of movement – wheels, balls, merry go rounds.
 Their movement may also represent power and energy.
 Due to their curved lines, ovals and circle are graceful and complete.
 They give a sense of integrity and perfection.
 They are not used as much in design for spacial reasons, but this means that when they are used, that they attract more attention than their right angled counter parts.
-Circles are great shapes to represent The Innocent, The Caregiver, The Everyman
+Circles are great shapes to represent The Seducer, The Innocent, The Caregiver, The Neighbour.

 Circles have been used for generations to represent unity.
 The wedding band for example is a world wide symbol of commitment for marriage.